KatherineMichel/digital-commonplace/README.md

 Packages
 https://help.github.com/en/articles/about-github-package-registry#supported-clients-and-formats | About GitHub Package Registry - GitHub Help
 https://twitter.com/natfriedman/status/1131551382530592768 | Nat Friedman on Twitter: "Fantastic thread from Tierney summarizing our announcements this morning 👇… "

+https://github.blog/2019-09-16-product-documentation-now-available-in-spanish/ | ¡Hola!
+Our help documentation is now available in Spanish - The GitHub Blog https://twitter.com/jennleaver/status/1173795971131674625 | Jenn Leaver on Twitter: "We’ve added another language for @github’s product docs today - Spanish!
+We know how important it is to have docs in people’s native languages and we’re excited to keep lowering the barriers to entry in tech. 💚 🙌🏻 to @alexandrabourne and @zeke who worked to make this possible! https://t.co/DL5T8kjBnw" / Twitter
 -->

 <!--